Cisco Silicon One Product Family White Paper

 Figure 6.

-Advanced Cisco Silicon One technology has the unique ability to software configure the same network topology to use either standard Ethernet or fully scheduled fabric.
-Operators can deploy one network and evolve their choices over time, while maintaining maximum interoperability and performance.
+Cisco Silicon One’s advanced technology uniquely allows operators to software-configure the same network topology to use either standard Ethernet or a fully scheduled fabric.
+This flexibility enables operators to deploy a single network while evolving their choices over time, ensuring maximum interoperability and performance.

 Conclusion